espruino/EspruinoTools/README.md

   --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file --ide [8080]             : Serve up the Espruino Web IDE on the given port.
 If not specified, 8080 is the default.

-  -p,--port /dev/ttyX
+  -p,--port /dev/ttyX      : Connect to a serial port
-  -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
+  -p,--port aa:bb:cc:dd:ee : Connect to a Bluetooth device by addresses -p,--port tcp://192.168.1.50 : Connect to a network device (port 23 default)
   -d deviceName            : Connect to the first device with a name containing deviceName -b baudRate              : Set the baud rate of the serial connection
                                No effect when using USB, default: 9600